dave316/libuimp/README.md

 # C++ Unity Importer
 This is a importer for importing GameObjects and Components from a Unity scene file.
 It parses the scene file and loads all references meshes, textures and other objects in memory.
-From there you can create your own graphic objects for you renderer.
+From there you can create your own graphic objects for your renderer.

 ## Dependencies
 - assimp: import over 40 3D file formats